Michelle-Dozal/Retribution/README.md

 * Giovanni Costagliola

 ## Me (Michelle Dozal) Personally
 Prior to this course I had never touched either Unity or C# and had ever thought about making games.
-After this course I feel like I learned so much and I'm proud of what I put into this game and what I accomplished
+The development was a total of 8 weeks using the scrum process and keeping an up-to-date log of what needed to be completed,what was in works, and what was already completed.
+Having another experience with the scrum process made me even more comfortable with it.
+I really enjoyed working on this project and looked forward to working on it.
+After this course I feel like I learned so much and I'm proud of what I put into this game and what I accomplished.

 ## What I Personally Implemented
 * Health Bar & Player Health Scripts